 The best Kindle ereaders you can buy today

-The Kindle Paperwhite costs almost twice as much as the basic Kindle, so why would you upgrade?
+The Amazon Kindle Paperwhite costs almost twice as much as the standard Kindle, so why would you upgrade?
 Because you get some extra features that are actually useful, not just gimmicks, while keeping the same compact 6-inch screen size and getting an even thinner Kindle.

 More storage, a better front light, waterproofing, and a fetching blue shade... these are all good reasons why you might go for the Paperwhite model rather than the standard one.
 The display is flush with the device's front and running at a much higher resolution too.